 Documents needed for the EORI application

-In order to obtain the EORI number, the applicant must submit an application request and the documents mentioned in the Order no. 691/2009.
+In order to obtain the EORI number in 2023, the applicant must submit an application request and the documents mentioned in the Order no. 691/2009.
 Our lawyers in Romania lists these below:

 - the certificate of registration issued by the Romanian Trade Register.